-History is anything but boring as families experience entertaining, interactive exhibits and amazing hands-on opportunities by visiting top historic attractions in Kansas City with kids!
+Visit top historic attractions in Kansas City with kids.
+History is anything but boring as families experience entertaining, interactive exhibits and amazing hands-on opportunities in Kansas City, Missouri.

 Native Hoofed Animal Exhibit

 One of Kansas City’s hidden history gems, kids can come face-to-face with bison (similar to buffalo) at the Native Hoofed Animal Exhibit located in Fleming Park at Lake Jacomo.
 Bison, which used to be native to the Midwest and free-roamed the plains prior to the mid-1800s, are now only able to be viewed in national parks and animal preserves such as this one.
 Along with a herd of bison, elk also call the enclosure home.
 Both the elk and bison roam the enclosure and will frequently come to the front of the fenced area to be fed.
 Make sure to bring a few apples and carrots, which are a favorite snack.
 Pictures are a must!